tinymovr/Tinymovr/docs/studio/usage.rst

     tinymovr --bustype=robotell --chan=COM3

 By default, Tinymovr Studio will use slcan as the interface, and will search for CANAble/CANtact-type devices with slcan firmware.
-Such is the CANine adapter supplied with Tinymovr Dev Kits.
+Such is the CANine adapter supplied with Tinymovr Servo Kits.

 ``--no-version-check``
 ======================